 Physical intimacy requires just as much attention and intention as emotional intimacy.
 For two reasons (at least): firstly, healthy and satisfying physical intimacy has a positive effect on every other aspect of your relationship.
 Secondly, it is one of the few aspects of your marriage relationship that is unique to it – in other words, it is one of the few things that you enjoy with no one else except your spouse.

 It is an expression of love.
-The thrill, and chemistry that you experience builds a stronger and more meaningful relationship when tied with all the other points that I have discussed.
+The thrill and chemistry you experience build a stronger, more meaningful relationship when tied to other points that have been discussed.
 The stronger and more satisfying your physical intimacy is “in the bedroom” (so to speak), the stronger your relationship will be “outside the bedroom”.
-Showing affection and laughing together will become a more natural and regular occurrence.
+Showing affection and laughing together will become more natural and regular.

 Friendship